valeriangalliat/node-update/README.md

 Examples
 --------

-The examples are assuming the `node-update` command is globally accessible but feel free to use the relative path to the file if needed.

-If you want a local installation for your user.
+If you want a local installation for your user:

 ```sh
 mkdir node